kennygrant/bestiary/time.md

 ## Time Formatting

 Datetime formatting in Go is rather unusual.
-It uses a format string which functions as an example, unfortunately in practice this is rather difficult to remember.
+It uses a format string which also functions as an example time; unfortunately in practice this is rather difficult to remember.
 The Parse and Format functions take this format layout:

 ```
 Mon Jan 2 15:04:05 -0700 MST 2006